+Interview with Praveen Kumar

+- MB Malcolm Borthwick

-PK Praveen Kumar
+- PK Praveen Kumar

-MB Hello and welcome to Short Briefings on Long Term Thinking.
-Thanks for joining us.
+- MB Hello, welcome and thanks for joining us.
 I'm Malcolm Borthwick, managing editor at Baillie Gifford.
 When you think of Japan conglomerates such as Sony, Hitachi and Mitsubishi which have powered Japan's export growth for a generation come to mind.
 You probably don't think of Shima Seiki - a manufacturer of automated knitting machines, Descente, which owns licences to use brands such as Le Coq Sportif and Umbro, and Shoei, a maker of handmade motorcycle helmets.

 The equivalent of Germany's Mittelstand, these small and medium-sized businesses (SMEs) are the beating heart of the Japanese economy.
 Japan has over three and a half million small and medium sized businesses.
 They employ about seven in 10 workers in the private sector.
-These are the firms that are sometimes overlooked, but not by Praveen Kumar, manager of Baillie Gifford Shin Nippon, who joins me in our Edinburgh studio.
+These are the firms that are sometimes overlooked, but not by Praveen Kumar, a manager in the Japanese Equities Team, who joins me in our Edinburgh studio.

 But before we start our conversation, some important information.
 Please remember that, as with all investments, your capital is at risk, and your income is not guaranteed.
-Praveen, it's great to have you back on Short Briefings on Long Term Thinking.
-Thanks for joining us.
+Praveen, welcome to the podcast, thanks for joining us.
 The last time we spoke was back in episode eight, when we chatted about Japanese cosmetics.

-PK Thanks for having me again, Malcolm.
+- PK Thanks for having me again, Malcolm.
 And you're right.
 Last time we had a chat about Japanese cosmetics.
 This time around, I felt it would be quite interesting to discuss this massive swathe of SMEs that, as you say, are the beating heart of Japan's economy and which, for a number of reasons, have been overlooked for a very long period of time.
 Not just by overseas investors but, funnily enough, by a lot of domestic investors as well.
-So therein lies our opportunity.

-MB So, let's start with some context.
+So therein lies our opportunity. - MB So, let's start with some context.
 How do we define SMEs, and why are they significant?

-PK So, there are a number of definitions.
+- PK So, there are a number of definitions.
 The one that we tend to use for simplicity is a company that has less than, say, 300-odd employees.
 If you want to speak in terms of the size, by way of market capitalisation, we typically go for companies that are less than, say \$1.5bn dollars in market cap.
-So, those would be the ones that we would consider as being small or medium-sized businesses in Japan.

-MB And when did we see the shift in Japan towards more of these small and medium-sized businesses?

-PK It's quite interesting because Japan has had sort of two waves of innovation.
+So, those would be the ones that we would consider as being small or medium-sized businesses in Japan. - MB And when did we see the shift in Japan towards more of these small and mediumsized businesses? - PK It's quite interesting because Japan has had sort of two waves of innovation.
 The first was obviously when Japan started industrialising, well before the First World War, in the 1800s.
-And then after the Second World War, we had the second wave of industrialisation when Japan was rebuilding, as a result of the aftereffects.
+And then after the Second World War, we had the second wave of industrialisation when Japan was rebuilding, as a result of the after-effects.
 Around that time, so all through the 60s 70s, and 80s, a lot of that innovation, a lot of that rebuilding was led by some of the big corporates that we see today.